Take control of your production

 PVD metallization of plastic products is growing industry-wide and plays an important role in the phase-out of hazardous hexavalent chromium used in traditional plating on plastic.

 Typical uses are decorative finishing for automotive and other industries, lighting reflectors, and electrical components.
-Many new applications, such as radar-based driver assistance, autonomous driving, IoT and 5G, also involve an increasing number of metallized injection molded plastic parts requiring precise coatings.
+Many new applications, such as radar-based driver assistance, autonomous driving, and IoT, also involve an increasing number of metallized injection molded plastic parts requiring precise coatings.

 Quality and cost control through integration and automation